henriqelol/Openstack/README.md

 mysql -u root -psenha
 CREATE DATABASE ironic CHARACTER SET utf8;
 GRANT ALL PRIVILEGES ON ironic.* TO 'ironic'@'localhost' \
-       IDENTIFIED BY 'IRONIC_DBPASSWORD';
+       IDENTIFIED BY 'senha';
 GRANT ALL PRIVILEGES ON ironic.* TO 'ironic'@'%' \
-       IDENTIFIED BY 'IRONIC_DBPASSWORD';
+       IDENTIFIED BY 'senha';
 exit;
 ~~~